pierregober/LA_Pathways_SurveyInstances/README.md

 Also, I added a date range filter to check for the survey created within a specified date range.
 The cards are paginated using RC pagination.

 ### Want more?
-My other tasks was to devise and implement the email service using a third-party email API.
+One other primary task was to devise and implement the email service using a third-party email API.
 We ended up using Twilio's Send Grid service.
 If you want an excellent C#/.NET example, please look at my other repo named TwilioSendGrid_EmailServiceExample.